-State releases evidence in fatal Jacksonville road-rage crash
+Prosecutors release evidence in fatal Jacksonville road-rage crash

 Dispatch: “Listen, ma’am, the police will handle that.
 I need you to talk to me so fire and rescue can help you, you said that you’re hurt.”

-Investigators said he got back onto the interstate and sped toward the Buckman at speeds of 100 mph, and Jimenez chased after him.
+Investigators said Robinson got back onto the interstate and sped toward the Buckman at speeds of 100 mph, and Jimenez chased after him.

 Multiple witnesses, one who took cellphone video, told the Florida Highway Patrol that Jimenez repeatedly rammed the man’s SUV, forcing it into the retainer wall, a report shows.